Documentation

 Note

-If you are not familiar with how to complete steps 2 and 3, please refer to the relevant vendor-specific documentation for your mail server and firewall interfaces.
+If you are not familiar with how to complete Steps 2 and 3, see the relevant vendor-specific documentation for your mail server and firewall interfaces.

 If you are a UK or European customer, your instance will be located in our European data center and any outbound mail will originate from these IP addresses.